Gearbox-protocol/dev-docs-old/docs/kovan/deployed-contracts.md

-# Deployed Contracts on Kovan Testnet
+# Deployed Contracts on Goerli Testnet